PlatONnetwork/platon.py/docs/internals.rst

 ---------

 A provider is responsible for all direct blockchain interactions.
-In most cases this means interacting with the JSON-RPC server for an ethereum node over HTTP or an IPC socket.
+In most cases this means interacting with the JSON-RPC server for an platon node over HTTP or an IPC socket.
 There is however nothing which requires providers to be RPC based, allowing for providers designed for testing purposes which use an in-memory EVM to fulfill requests.